Skip to main content

 Strategies: We will…

-• offer professional development opportunities to enhance teacher knowledge of phonics instruction (decoding), reading fluency, and reading comprehension by having our specialist teachers such as Learning Support Teachers, Literacy Centre Teacher, and other teachers lead staff development at school-based and district-based professional development days and/or at monthly staff meetings;
+• offer professional development opportunities in the area of reading comprehension and strategies at the Grade 4-7 level by having our specialist teachers such as Learning Support Teachers, Literacy Centre Teacher, and other teachers lead staff development at school-based and district-based professional development days and/or at monthly staff meetings;

-• support teachers in learning to use specific programs;
+• support teachers in learning to use specific programs such as Adrienne Gear’s Reading Power

-• implement phonics programs such as Jolly Phonics and/or Itchy’s Alphabet to help teach decoding skills for Kindergarten to Grade 3/4 students and a guided reading program for grades one to four students for reading accuracy and reading fluency;
+• continue implementing phonics programs such as Jolly Phonics and/or Itchy’s Alphabet to help teach decoding skills for Kindergarten to Grade 3/4 students and a guided reading program for grades one to four students for reading accuracy and reading fluency;

-• implement a home reading program for Kindergarten to Grade 3/4;
+• continue to implement a home reading program for Kindergarten to Grade 3/4;

-• provide novel studies and/or literature circles for decoding, reading fluency, and reading comprehension for students in grade four to seven;
+• develop novel studies and/or literature circles for decoding, reading fluency, and reading comprehension for students in grade four to seven;

 • use Adrienne Gear’s research-based Reading Power Program to provide consistent instruction in reading comprehension strategies Kindergarten to Grade Seven; and